sillyhatday/IN-12-NIXIE-CLOCK/README.md

 The design is to be modular and 3D printing or machining friendly.
 The final build I would like making from aluminium or stainless steel.
 The use of feet or legs is yet to be determined.

 The internal electronics are mounted on two PCBs with a connecting pin header.
 One PCB for power supplies and main logic, the second for the displays and display driver.
 The choice of putting the display driver on the display PCB, was to reduce the amount board to board connections.
+For the PCBs to stack and not require extra components, the housing itself is designed in such a way that each PCB is keyed.
+This allows the PCBs to fit in only one position.

 The logic board contains two power supplies, MCU and anode drivers (amongst other things).
 One power supply is to provide the voltage required for the displays to operate.
 180v was selected to keep the voltage as low as possible while keeping display operation reliable.
 Too low of a voltage can could issues with the display striking.
 The second power supply provides power to the logic circuit.
 It provides 5v output.